stacks-network/docs/src/pages/references/stacks-node-configuration.md

 #### chain

 The blockchain stacks-node binds to on the backend for proof-of-transfer.
-Only value supported: `"bitcoin"`
+Only value supported: `"bitcoin"`.

 Example: